 Let them commit to doing everything for you from A to Z.

 You’ll still be involved, but the whole process will be under the control of your PM.
-Meanwhile, you can focus on how to develop your business and how to find additional investors.
+Meanwhile, you can focus on developing your business and finding additional investors.
 Let the experienced team make it happen for you!

-Thankfully, smart people have already created explanatory process models that aid greatly in seeing this process from a bird's eye view.
+A good software creation process should be uncluttered, straightforward, and lightweight.
+In practice, a streamlined software development process requires effort and time both from the client’s and development teams’ sides.
+Thankfully, people have already created explanatory process models that aid greatly in seeing this process from a bird's eye view.